apiato/documentation/_docs/components/requests.md

 ### **isOwner**

-The `hasAccess` function, checks if the passed URL ID is the same as the User ID of the request.
+The `isOwner` function, checks if the passed URL ID is the same as the User ID of the request.

 Example: